-Bills of Exchange or Time Drafts (referred to as Banker's Acceptances).
-Banker's Acceptances may not exceed 40 percent of the Investment Pool and no more than 30 percent may be invested in the Banker's Acceptances of one commercial bank.
+Bills of Exchange or Time Drafts (Banker's Acceptances).
+Banker's Acceptances may not exceed 40 percent of the Investment Pool, and no more than 30 percent may be invested in the Banker's Acceptances of one commercial bank.
 The limit for each issuer may be specified in the Treasurer's "Approved Banker's Acceptance Issues".